FuzzyNoodle/Fuzzy-Spooder/README.md

     1. Name: **NoWifi_Demo** for example
     2. Board: Search "mcu" select **NodeMCU 1.0 (ESP-12E Module)**
     3. Framework: **Arduino**
+2. PIO Home->Libraries->Search and goto "Fuzzy Spooder".
+3. Add to Project -> Select the project you just created. (ex.
+Projects\NoWifi_Demo).
+The library dependencies should be automataclly downloaded and installed.
+4. On the same page, select and copy all the sketch code from the NoWifi_Demo
+5. Open VSCode->Explorer(Left/Top Icon)-><Your Project Name>->src->main.cpp.
+Paste and overwrite the example sketch code copied from previous step.
+6. Upload the program(The right arrow located at the bottom toolbar).

+Additional note:
-2. The default platformio.ini configuration would be:
+The default platformio.ini configuration would be something like:

 ```
 [env:nodemcuv2]
 platform = espressif8266
 board = nodemcuv2
 framework = arduino
+lib_deps = georgychen/Fuzzy Spooder@^0.1.2
 ```

-Copy and overwrite the configuration section to:
+Modify the configuration section to:
 ```
 [env:NoWifi_Demo Example - USB Serial]
 platform = espressif8266